cryptidtech/multihash/README.md

 # Multihash

 Multiformats multihash implementation without size in the type signature.
-Uses the [`multiutil::BaseEncoded`] and [`multiutil::Tagged`] smart pointers to wrap the MultihashImpl.
+Uses the [`multiutil::BaseEncoded`] smart pointers to wrap the Multihash into EncodecMultihash for base encoded multihashes.
 This automates the encoding/decoding to/from strings and byte slices for multihashes.
-It also has serde support to/from strings for `BaseEncoded<T>` and to/from tuples for `Tagged<T>`.
+It also has serde support to/from human readable and binary formats.
+It also supports raw binary encoding and decoding using [`Into<Vec<u8>>`] and [`TryFrom<&[u8]>`] trait implementations.